flosch/pongo2/README.md

 # Documentation

-For a documentation on how the templating language works you can [head over to the Django documentation](https://docs.djangoproject.com/en/dev/topics/templates/). pongo2 aims to be fully compatible with it.
+For a documentation on how the templating language works you can [head over to the Django documentation](https://docs.djangoproject.com/en/dev/topics/templates/). pongo2 aims to be compatible with it.

 [See my blog post announcement about pongo2 and for a migration- and a "how to write tags/filters"-tutorial.](http://www.florian-schlachter.de/post/pongo2/)